c-pedersen/flowtube/README.md

 Support for Inserts: Handles coated cylindrical inserts within flow tubes

+Support for Boats: Handles boat reactors which are placed in side of a flow tube and filled with an analyte solution.

 ## Scientific Applications
 This package is designed for atmospheric chemistry and aerosol research,